 Did You Know?

 In "Peggy's Turtle Song", Tom Landry Middle School is stated to be in the "Heimlich County School District" according to the bus Bobby rides.
 But in later seasons the buses list it as the "Arlen Independent School District."
+(This is most likely a continuity oversight, however, it is possible Arlen schools split off from the rest of Heimlich County to form a separate school district at some point.)
 See more

 Yahoos and Triangles